joshlevent/Power-BI-Examples/_examples/parse_date_from_filename.md

 ready for expansion and modelling in Power BI.

-## How it Works
+## How it works
 1. Text.End grabs the last 12 characters (yyyy_mm.xlsx).
 2. Text.Start isolates the first 4 characters → year.
 3. Text.Middle takes characters 5‑6 → month.
 4.	#date builds the first day of that month.
 5. Table.AddColumn appends report_date (type date) to each row.

 With the period now explicit you can:

 * Expand the data tables
 * Use report_date in your model’s calendar relationships
 * Slice monthly KPIs without ambiguity

 ## Power BI Desktop File